paulanthonywilson/basic_auth/README.md

 This is an Elixir Plug for adding basic authentication into an application.

+The plug can be configured to use:

+1) Static username and password in application configuration

+-OR-

+2) Your own custom authentication function

 ## Breaking change

 Note that putting values directly into the plug is no longer supported.